The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • Justify the prospects time investment in you.

 • Isolate the objection.
-By rephrasing prospects’ objections, priorities, and pain.
+By rephrasing a prospects’ objections, priorities, and pain.
 You display that you’ve listened to them, understood them, and exhibited empathy.

 • Ask for the sale a minimum of 3 to 5 times.
 The sales profession is anything but easy.
 That’s why good salespeople are worth their weight in gold.
 Effective sales pros must have more positive qualities than a boy scout.
 Even if you do everything else right, asking for the close is challenging.
 This is why you need to adaptable to every behavioral style.

-What is a trial close?
+What is a Trial Close?

 Before asking for the sale, and part of overcoming your objections.
 The salespersons uses a series of “trial closes”.
 Many companies require memorization of specific trial closes.
 Trial closes are introduced in a very specific order during the sales presentation.
 You’ll enjoy answering these questions because you simply are not aware of their intentions.
 The right questions, in the right order lead the salesperson down the correct path that you provided for them.
 Here are some examples of a trial close: